-The batteries are protected using a Clean Power Auto MiniBMS Battery Management System (BMS), as shown in Figure 2.
-These BMS boards output both high voltage and low voltage warnings.
-Also, they protect the battery from overcharging by shunting the charging current across the board instead of the battery when the battery reaches 3.6 volts.
-The use of the BMS will provide a durable battery system that is capable of 3 000 cycles while only contributing a 20 % increase in cost for each battery.
+The batteries are protected using a Chargery Power BM6 Battery Management System (BMS), as shown in Figure 3.
+These BMS boards output both high voltage and low voltage warnings. .6 volts.
+The use of the BMS will provide a durable battery system that is capable of 1 500 cycles while only contributing about a 7% increase in the cost for the accumulator.